-- (1) The audit of annual and review of the quarterly financial statements of Maple Leaf Foods. - (2) Audit-related services consisting primarily of audit procedures for compliance and business purposes including audits of pension plan financial statements, audits required for regulatory purposes, translation services, accounting advisory services and financial due diligence. - (3) For Canadian and international tax advisory and compliance services, and transfer pricing services. - (4) Primarily for greenhouse gas verification, post-merger integration and separation advisory services.
+- (1) The audit of annual and review of the quarterly financial statements of Maple Leaf Foods and the carveout financial statements for Canada Packers in connection with the proposed separation of the Pork Complex. - (2) Audit-related services consisting primarily of audit procedures for compliance and business purposes including audits of pension plan financial statements, audits required for regulatory purposes, translation services, accounting advisory services and financial due diligence. - (3) For Canadian and international tax advisory and compliance services, and transfer pricing services. - (4) Primarily for greenhouse gas verification and separation and transition advisory services.